fredgibbs/fredgibbs.github.io/courses/idea-of-nature/schedule.md

 ## 12/5: TBD

 ## 12/7: Course Wrap-up + Final reflection hints
-- No reading reflection due today, but try your best with:
-  - _Uncommon Ground_,  447--459.
+  - _Uncommon Ground_ [Toward a Conclusion],  447--459.
   - Kate Soper, _What is Nature?_, 249--278.

+{% include alert.html class='danger' title='No  reflection due' text="
+No reading reflection due today!
+But please be prepared to discuss these concluding chapters as a way of wrapping up the course and preparing for your final course reflection
+"%}
+-

 {% include alert.html class='danger' title='DUE: Final Course Reflection' text="